vidya0c/DatalogTranslation/README.md

 4) Import the Vlog project into Eclipse IDE and copy the files in Src folder.
 5) Download the below files of YAGO dataset from https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/yago/downloads (yagoLiteralFacts.tsv, yagoFacts.tsv, yagoDateFacts.tsv)
 6) From the Src folder, run SampleFileReader.java to get csv files.
-7) Then run the ParsingClass.java with the RPQ_script.txt to get the datalog translation results.
+7) Then run the ParsingClass.java with the VLog RPQ.txt to get the datalog translation results.

 # Steps to evaluate on POSTgreSQL:
 1) Download POSTgreSQL from https://www.enterprisedb.com/downloads/postgres-postgresql-downloads